VirtualGab/Java-Sound-board/README.md

 -   With the change I've commited on 9/9/25, you can speak with the same output as the VAD (so that you don't have to switch mics while playing the soundboard).

+- In Source Games such as CS:S or Team Fortress 2 the soundboard has to be the primary microphone or it won't work properly.

 Have fun with your soundboard!